Aly & AJ

 - Deadpan Snarker: Their second album is basically this trope to music.

-- Even the Girls Want Her: AJ gets a lot of fan girls.
+- Even the Girls Want Her: Aly gets a lot of fan girls.

 - The Insomniac: Insomniatic is the positive interpretation of creative types getting into these sort of situations.